Eglantyne Jebb: Early life and family

-Eglantyne Jebb was born in 1876 in Ellesmere, Shropshire, daughter of Arthur Jebb and his wife and cousin, Eglantyne Louisa Jebb, and grew up at "The Lyth", her family's estate.
+Eglantyne Jebb was born on August 25, 1876 in Ellesmere, Shropshire, to barrister Arthur Jebb and his wife and distant cousin, Eglantyne Louisa Jebb.
+She grew up at "The Lyth", her family's nearby estate.
 The Jebbs were a well-off family with a strong social conscience and commitment to public service.
-Her mother had founded the Home Arts and Industries Association, to promote Arts and Crafts among young people in rural areas; her sister Louisa would help found the Women's Land Army in World War I. Another sister, Dorothy, who married the Labour MP Charles Roden Buxton, campaigned against the demonisation of the German people after the war and served as a faculty member at Wellesley College, Massachusetts, United States in 1929, teaching courses in English literature.
-A paternal aunt, a Victorian "new woman", introduced her and her siblings to carpentry, fishing and melting lead to cast bullets, and inspired her to go to University at a time when very few women did.
+Her mother had founded the Home Arts and Industries Association, to promote Arts and Crafts among young people in rural areas; her sister Louisa Wilkins would help found the Women's Land Army in World War I. Another sister, Dorothy, who married the Labour MP Charles Roden Buxton, campaigned against the demonisation of the German people after the war and served as a faculty member at Wellesley College, Massachusetts, United States, in 1929, teaching courses in English literature.

+Eglantyne's paternal aunt, Louisa Jebb, was a Victorian "new woman" who introduced her and her five siblings to carpentry, fishing, and lead bullets casting.
+Louisa inspired her niece to go to university at a time when very few women did, having attended Newnham College, Cambridge, herself.